smahanam/FileSharing/README.md

 \*.sh files: These contain NO SLURM directives or commands, and are designed for Cylc.
 For example:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202501/s2spost/s2spost_01_run.sh*

 (3) This step will also generate the [runtime] snippet for Cylc implementation which defines directives, environmental variables, and the order of execution of job files.
-For e.g.:
+For example:
 *https://github.com/smahanam/FileSharing/blob/main/E2ESDIR/scratch/202501/CYLC_workflow.rc*

 ## 3) Running s2s_run